HatsuneMiku/pytz-memcache/README.md

 pytz-memcache
 =============

-pytz with memcache modified to be hi performance can also use it on GAE
+pytz with memcache modified to be hi performance that also works on GAE

 Links
 -----